Brighton Sunday Market

 Calendar

 Brighton Sunday Market is held on the 2nd and 4th Sunday of each month, unless this falls on Easter Sunday, ANZAC Day, Christmas Eve, Christmas Day or Boxing Day.
 As a large number of stallholders rely on Brighton Sunday Market for their income, it is held regardless of the weather forecast.
-Some relocation of stalls to hard surfaces may be necessary where the ovals have received recent heavy rainfall.
 Please check our Facebook page for the latest information specific to each event.

 Our next three events are listed below.
 You can view all scheduled events by tapping/clicking on the arrows ( < Today > ) at the top-right of the calendar listing below.